jgraph/www.diagrams.net-source/_posts/2021-08-26-background-pages-diagrams.md

 <img src="/assets/img/blog/foreground-page.png" style="max-width:100%;height:auto;" alt="Forground page to diagram">

-Note that we're using [built-in placeholders](https://www.diagrams.net/doc/faq/predefined-placeholders) within the information block, but we don't yet support placeholders in background pages.
-For now the text placeholders are on the foreground page.
+Note that we're using [built-in placeholders](https://www.diagrams.net/doc/faq/predefined-placeholders) within the information block.

 With nothing in the diagram selected click **change** in the right-hand **diagram** format panel to bring up the background dialog: